APTG/libdedx/index.rst

 1. Introduction
 ***************

 libdEdx is an easy to use library which provides electronic stopping powers of fast charged particles.
 It is a collection of commonly known stopping power tables and stopping-power routines.
 You can either use it as a library, by including the :code:`<dedx.h>` file and linking against the dedx library, or manually access a value with the :code:`getdedx` command.

-A web front end is available on http://dedx.au.dk
+A testing version of the web front end is available on https://aptg.github.io/web_dev/

 *****************
 2. Data available